Probabilistic pure state conversion on the majorization lattice: Greedy and thrifty protocols on the majorization lattice

 Following a similar logic, we define another protocol using the OCR state instead.
-In this protocol, Alice and Bob first transform $\ket{\psi}$ into the OCR of the initial and target states denoted as $\ket{\psi \land \phi}$ using the probabilistic LOCC transformation presented in Sec. \ref{sec:probabilistic state conversions}.
+In this protocol, Alice and Bob first transform $\ket{\psi}$ into the OCR of the initial and target states, denoted as $\ket{\psi \land \phi}$, using the probabilistic LOCC transformation\footnote{It consists of a deterministic step from $\ket{\psi}$ to the intermediate state $\ket{\zeta}$, followed by a probabilistic step from $\ket{\zeta}$ to $\ket{\psi \land \phi}$.} presented in Sec. \ref{sec:probabilistic state conversions}.
 This transformation can only be made probabilistically because $\lambda_\psi \nprec\lambda_{\psi \land \phi}$ (actually, $\lambda_\psi \succ \lambda_{\psi \land \phi}$).
 Then, the second phase consists in Alice and Bob transforming $\ket{\psi \land \phi}$ into $\ket{\phi}$ via a deterministic LOCC operation, which is obviously possible because $\lambda_{\psi \land \phi} \prec \lambda_\phi$.
-We name this protocol \textit{thrifty} because the deterministic (rewarding) phase is postponed after the probabilistic (less rewarding) phase.
+We name this protocol \textit{thrifty} because the deterministic (rewarding) LOCC transformation is postponed after the probabilistic (less rewarding) LOCC transformation.

 Interestingly, we will prove that the greedy and thrifty protocols both reach the optimal conversion probability [the same as that of Vidal's protocol, see Eq. \eqref{eq:optimal proba conversion}].
 Furthermore, we will show that the thrifty protocol better preserves entanglement, on average, than the greedy protocol.
 More precisely, if the thrifty protocol fails, the residual state, which we call $\ket{\nu}$, is more entangled than the residual state of the greedy protocol, called $\ket{\xi}$, in the sense that $\lambda_\nu \prec \lambda_\xi$, or equivalently $\ket\nu \overset{\text{LOCC}}\longrightarrow \ket\xi$.